 When there is no more pastry dough available to cut another coffin, gather the leftover scraps and then roll the pastry dough again to cut out the last 2 coffin pastries.

-My cutter is larger so the dough will only provide 10 pieces total which will create 5 Halloween coffin pop tarts with blood red filling.
+My cutter is larger, so the dough will only provide 10 pieces total, creating 5 Halloween coffin pop tarts with blood-red filling.

 Step 4: Fill the Coffin Pop Tarts With Blood

 Using a fork, fill 5 of the 10 coffin cutouts, each with the blood jelly or jam, steering clear of the edges but filling the middle sections